ScooloV/bbpedia/docs/core_rules.md

 does not need to be in possession of the ball when activated, they may pick the ball up as they move (see page 46):

-« *MEASURE RANGE AND DECLARE TARGET SQUARE:*
+MEASURE RANGE AND DECLARE TARGET SQUARE:*

 The range ruler is used to measure the range to any possible target squares, before the target square is chosen and declared.

-« *TEST FOR ACCURACY:* The coach of the player performing the action rolls a D6 to determine the
+TEST FOR ACCURACY:* The coach of the player performing the action rolls a D6 to determine the

 accuracy of the pass.

-« *PASSING INTERFERENCE:* Unless the pass was
+PASSING INTERFERENCE:* Unless the pass was

 fumbled, one opposition player may be able to attempt to interfere with the pass, hoping to 'Deflecct' or 'Intercept' it.

-« *RESOLVE PASS ACTION:* If the pass was neither fumbled nor interfered with, the pass itself is resolved!
+RESOLVE PASS ACTION:* If the pass was neither fumbled nor interfered with, the pass itself is resolved!

 **48**